-Not only does a great ATS create an engaging candidate experience and streamline efficiencies for users, but a great ATS also helps meet organizational goals.
-If your organization has DEI hiring plans, needs thorough analytics for your hiring data, and wants to measure your candidate’s quality, here are a few of the ATS features that can benefit your goals.
+Not only does a great ATS create an engaging candidate experience and streamline efficiencies for users, but a great ATS also helps meet organisational goals.
+If your organisation has DEI hiring plans, needs thorough analytics for your hiring data, and wants to measure your candidate’s quality, here are a few of the ATS features that can benefit your goals.

 Companies that are serious about DE&I use tools to track their progress.
 They also leverage tools that will help them comply with equal employment opportunity (EEO) regulations effortlessly.

 Previous iterations of applicant tracking systems, as well as some of today’s solutions, may not include features that support DE&I efforts.

 iCIMS’ ATS provides you with data capture for EEO fields like gender identity, race, disability status, and veteran status right out of the box.
 It includes built-in features that make compliance simple, and all the options available to you align with government guidelines.

 Your organisation can also benefit from features that allow you to customise your DE&I reporting.
 Look for a solution that will enable you to configure both required fields and selectable options.
 This allows your company’s legal team to tailor the experience based on your organisation’s needs and compliance requirements.

 In the future, you can expect more ATS providers to roll out more out-of-the-box DE&I features on their platforms.
 Look for providers that are releasing features like fully functional DE&I dashboards, as well as in-job widgets (customisable snippets you can place on your company’s website that allow candidates to click and apply for jobs).